Dr. Sandra Cadena, PhD, APRN, PMHCNS-BC, CNE

 Universidad el Bosque, South America & Walden University, USA

-Dr. Sandra Janashak Cadena is the newly elected President of the APNA-Florida Chapter.
+Dr. Sandra Janashak Cadena is the President of the APNA-Florida Chapter.
 She is currently a tenured Professor at the Universidad El Bosque in Bogota, Colombia and a contributing faculty member of the Graduate Program of Walden University, bringing a wealth of teaching, research and clinical practice experiences that enrich her teaching perspective.
 As an educator at other universities, Dr. Cadena has spoken to national and international audiences on mental health issues affecting disenfranchised populations.
 Her former position as Director of Global Health Programs provided Dr. Cadena with opportunities to integrate cultural aspects of health care delivery into multiple graduate and undergraduate nursing courses.
 Dr. Cadena was a Fulbright Senior Scholar for 2008-2012.
 She is currently an Ambassador for the Fulbright Commission office of Colombia, South America.

 Dr. Cadena is actively involved on state, national and international levels in promoting mental health issues for persons with severe and persistent mental illness.
 Dr. Cadena participates in the development of legislative agendas and advocates for mental health issues affecting citizens throughout the world.

 Dr. Cadena continues to be an entrepreneur in her practice as an Advanced Adult Psychiatric Nurse Practitioner.
 She brings her expertise of clinical issues to the educational arena, developing courses, successfully writing federal and state training grants, and teaching.
 Dr. Cadena integrates clinical, educational and research components in her teachings and practice.
 She has published numerous articles in national and international journals and focuses her research interests on domestic violence amongst indigenous populations in Central and South America and cultural competency acquisition in nursing students.
+She is on the Advisory Committees for 2 international nursing journals.